DaniVSainz/MEAN-stack-authentication-Template/README.md

 ## Heroku Deploy instructions
 Since dependancies from angular / Node app were seperated in the case of me ever splitting it into two apps this causes issues with heroku.

 ##### However it takes 1 minute to fix.Go into angular-src/ package.json and copy the dependancies.Add them to them to the dependancies of the root folder's package.json.Deploy to heroku and done.

+Then you must go into heroku and set the .env variables.You can do this from their website or the console.
+Takes 1 min
+set
+##### The provider must be gmail as that is set in our emailing service, you get around 500 emails daily with this and avoids
+##### the hassle of registering on real emailing services.
+userEmail=XXXXXX@gmail.com
+userPass=XXXXXX